Consistent order estimation and minimal penalties: Pathwise fluctuations of the likelihood

-The fact that the geometric assumptions in Theorem \ref{thm:lowerlil} and Corollary \ref{cor:lowerlil} are expressed in terms of weighted classes is not surprising, as the sharp asymptotic expression provided by Theorem \ref{thm:lowerlil} for the pathwise fluctuations of the likelihood ratio statistic are expressed in terms of a variational problem on the weighted classes.
+The fact that the geometric assumptions in Theorem \ref{thm:lowerlil} and Corollary \ref{cor:lowerlil} are expressed in terms of weighted classes is not surprising, as the sharp asymptotic expression provided by Theorem \ref{thm:lowerlil} for the pathwise fluctuations of the likelihood are expressed in terms of a variational problem on the weighted classes.
 Nonetheless, we are naturally led to ask whether there is any relation between the geometric assumptions imposed in the upper bound Theorem \ref{thm:upperlil} and the lower bound Theorem \ref{thm:lowerlil}, which appear to be quite different at first sight.
-In section \ref{sec:entropy}, we will show that the global entropy of the weighted class is closely related to local entropy, so that the geometric assumptions for the upper and lower bounds are not too far apart.
-Beside the fundamental value of this observation, the relation between global and local entropies will prove to be an essential tool in order to verify these geometric assumptions in models with a complicated geometry, such as finite mixture models.
+In \cite{GasHanGeo}, we show that the global entropy of the weighted class is closely related to local entropy, so that the geometric assumptions for the upper and lower bounds are not too far apart.

 \begin{rem} When $\mathcal{\bar D}_q$ and $\mathcal{\bar D}_p$ each contain an $L^2(f^\star d\mu)$-dense subset of continuously accessible points (which is typically the case in sufficiently smooth models), then Theorem \ref{thm:lowerlil} provides the exact characterization